-SA Law’s recent HR forum looked at a fast-growing employment imperative – how to optimise the wellbeing of your workforce to increase productivity and reduce costly absenteeism.
+SA Law’s HR forum looked at a fast-growing employment imperative – how to optimise the wellbeing of your workforce to increase productivity and reduce costly absenteeism.
 Guest speakers Beth Husted from employee benefits provider Unum, and James Hewitt from wellbeing platform LifeWorks provided fascinating insights on how to build wellbeing into the culture of organisations of all size.

 What is wellbeing?